 The Code of Procedure for Appeals to a Faculty Appeals Committee and the Code of Procedure for Appeals to the Senate are set out in that section of the University Calendar entitled 'University Fees and General Information for Students', which is available online at www.glasgow.ac.uk/senate/calendar.
-Copies are also available for students to consult in the Faculty Office.
+Copies are also available for students to consult in the Faculty Office, the Dental School Office or The Registry enquiry office in the University.